singularlogic/mitigate-documentation/docs/b_threats.rst

 .. image:: assets/Log_4.png

-- Place the cursor and click on ''Threats'' panel.
+- Place the cursor and click on ''Threats'' menu-item.

 .. image:: assets/new_threat.png